Hospitality and Leisure Sector

 Best Western is a co-operative association of over 4,000 hotels in 80 countries, with 220 hotels in Best Western Australia (BWA).
 These properties are independently owned and operate under the Best Western brand with its centralised systems, standards, policies and procedures.
 The Australian business had been suffering and Rob Anderson (himself an hotel owner and BWA member) took over as Chief Executive Officer.

 Rob engaged Jeremy Tozer soon after his appointment.
-Jeremy and his team worked with Rob to clarify, simplify and develop the existing strategic plan using Tozer Consulting’s effects-based decision-making and campaign planning methodology.
+Jeremy and his team worked with Rob to clarify, simplify and develop the existing strategic plan using jeremy Tozer's mission-focused decision-making and campaign planning methodology.
 The result was a one page document that illustrated the desired ‘end state’, the functional lines of activity to be pursued in order to achieve that, together with a prioritised sequence of concurrent and consecutive projects and tasks.

 Shortly after this, Jeremy Tozer worked with Rob to cascade the resulting plan to BWA head office managers, and assisted these managers to apply the same thought process to projects and operational work identified on the strategic plan.
 The aim of this was to enable understanding, to align all thought and activity to the higher intent, to promote ‘ownership’, and to improve the quality of execution.